 Having a clearer understanding of what is acceptable with regards to noise, pollution and safety is a must.

+It called on policymakers, technologists and businesses to align their agendas on what the future of drones should look like. ?These are the issues we believe need to be solved sooner rather than later in order to unlock the full potential of the drone market in the UK,? the report stated. ?Hundreds of UK companies are working in this space.
+Make the right decisions and these businesses can prosper.
+Make the wrong ones and we could blow a golden opportunity to lead the world.?
+A recent PwC report forecasted that drone technology could add ?42 billion to the UK economy by 2030.
 Thomas Frey, senior futurist at the Da Vinci Institute in Colorado, told the World Drones Congress last year there would be 1 billion drones in the world by 2030.
 As well as being used as ambulances and traffic managers he suggested drones could also act as jogging aids to encourage tiring runners and even for changing nappies!

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.